 Have some basic knowledge about the Industry.
 It always helps.
 This is the reason many employers prefer to hire candidates from the same industry (the learning curve is shorter).
 Don’t let the lack of industry experience discourage you.
 The more you learn about the Industry, the more you can impress them with the fact that you are a quick learner.

 Almost every interview, you will be given an opportunity to ask them questions at the end.
 This can be a deal-breaker.
 Never say “I don’t have any questions”.
 Such an answer shows that you either did not pay attention or you just want any job that comes up.
 Prep a series of questions that you can ask at the end.
 Towards the end of the article, I have provided a list of questions you can ask.

 And don’t wait till the previous night to do all the preparation.

 Most candidates go to an interview with just their resume.
-Some don’t even take a resume with them.
+Some don’t even make a resume with them.
 What are they thinking?

 - Use better quality paper – I always print my resumes on 32lb paper (it is $2 expensive at Staples- no big deal – don’t be cheap).

 The way you dress is very important.
 Always dress your best.
-Numerous studies have shown that the way you dress has an impact of how you are perceived in Job Interviews.
-There are videos on YouTube that gives you examples on how to dress for Interviews.
+Numerous studies have shown that the way you dress has an impact on how you are perceived in Job Interviews.
+There are videos on YouTube that give you examples of how to dress for Interviews.

 This is an important skill to learn – the art of proper questioning.
-Questioning builds trust, it helps you clarify; and it shows you are thoughtful.
+Questioning builds trust, it helps you clarify; and it shows you are thinking.